LifeScopeLabs/lifescopelabs.github.io/md/lifescope-etl.md

 * Provider scripts keep a copy of original data.

 # Requirements
-- **MVP**:  Change current ETL Provider Scripts to work off GraphQL instead of MongoDB directly.
+- **MVP**:  Change current ETL Provider Scripts to save via GraphQL instead of MongoDB directly.
 - Add support for new Providers and expand support of current providers.
 - Make ETL system platform independent and able to run locally on a scheduled basis.